 A Man's World?
 The Impact of a Male Dominated Environment on Female Leadership [link]

 Despite the significant growth in female labor force participation and educational attainment over the past decades, labor markets remain vertically and horizontally segregated.
 In this study, we explore whether male dominated environments, in and of themselves, adversely affect women´s willingness to lead a team.
 We find that women randomly assigned to male majority teams are less willing to become team leaders than women assigned to female majority teams are.
 Analyses of potential mechanisms show that women in male majority teams are less confident in their relative performance, less influential and more swayed by others in the team discussions.
 They also (accurately) believe that they will receive less support from team members in the leadership election.
 Taken together, our results indicate that the absence of women in male dominated contexts may be a self-reinforcing process.

-Do district elected MPs favor their district or their party?
+Does a district-vote matter for the behavior politicians?
 A textual analysis of parliamentary speeches using machine learning

 work in progress with Aljoscha Janssen